snoyberg/snoyman.com/content/blog/theories-of-obesity.md

 No, not at all.
 A complex series of hormonal responses will occur inside the subject's body.
 Insulin will encourage energy storage.
 Less total available energy in the bloodstream will encourage other body systems to reduce metabolism.
 Or some other series of events that will ultimately lead to reduced energy expenditure.
 Calories out go down, therefore energy delta increases, therefore weight gain.

 There's likely some disagreement on the details I provided above.
-I did a quick search, and didn't find any specific studies demonstrating the isocaloric affect I just described.
+I did a quick search, and didn't find any specific studies demonstrating the isocaloric effect I just described.
 (If someone has a study on it, please send it to me, I'll update the post.)
 Maybe injecting insulin encourages people to eat more.
 But it's a well known phenomenon among diabetics that insulin injections lead to weight gain.

 Still don't believe me?
 OK, take a type 1 diabetic, who produces next to no insulin.
 Without insulin injections, they will hit [diabetic ketoacidosis](https://en.wikipedia.org/wiki/Diabetic_ketoacidosis) and burn through massive amounts of energy stores.